awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 1. \(Optional\) Add one or more actions to the monitor\.
 **Tip**
 After an action successfully sends a message, securing access to that message \(for example, access to a Slack channel\) is your responsibility\.
-If your domain contains sensitive data, consider using triggers without actions and periodically checking Kibana for alerts\.
+If your domain contains sensitive data, consider using triggers without actions and periodically checking Dashboards for alerts\.

-For detailed steps, see [Monitors](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/monitors/) in the Open Distro for Elasticsearch documentation\.
+For detailed steps, see [Monitors](https://docs-beta.opensearch.org/monitoring-plugins/alerting/monitors/) in the OpenSearch documentation\.

 ## Differences<a name="alerting-diff"></a>

-Compared to Open Distro for Elasticsearch, alerting in Amazon ES has some notable differences\.
+Compared to OpenSearch, alerting in Amazon OpenSearch Service has some notable differences\.

 ### Amazon SNS support<a name="alerting-diff-sns"></a>

-Amazon ES supports Amazon Simple Notification Service \([Amazon SNS](https://aws.amazon.com/sns/)\) for notifications\.
+OpenSearch Service supports Amazon Simple Notification Service \([Amazon SNS](https://aws.amazon.com/sns/)\) for notifications\.
 This integration means that in addition to standard destinations \(Slack, custom webhooks, and Amazon Chime\), you can also send emails, text messages, and even run AWS Lambda functions using SNS topics\.
 For more information about Amazon SNS, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.

 **To add Amazon SNS as a destination**

-1. Choose **Alerting** from the Kibana main menu\.
+1. Choose **Alerting** from the OpenSearch Dashboards main menu\.

 1. Go to the **Destinations** tab and then choose **Add destination**\.